Nicholas Biwott: Minister of East African and Regional Co-operation

-Although he remained a member of parliament, Biwott held no position in the Government of Kenya from 1991 until he re-entered government as Minister of State in the Office of the President of East Africa in 1997 before, in January 1998, he established and was appointed Minister of the new Ministry of East African and Regional Co-operation (1998–99).
+Although he remained a member of parliament, Biwott held no position in the Government of Kenya from 1991 until he re-entered government as Minister of State in the Office of the President of East Africa in 1997.
+In January 1998, he established and was appointed Minister of the new Ministry of East African and Regional Co-operation (1998–99).

 Nicholas Biwott played a central role in COMESA – the Common Market for East and Central Africa, co-ordinating with COMESA partner Ministers legislation for an East African Road network, legislation for an East African Legislative Assembly, and becoming Chairman of both COMESA and of the East Africa Council of Ministers.

 Minister of Trade and Industry, Tourism and East African Cooperation

 In September 1999, Biwott's ministerial portfolio was expanded when he became Minister of Trade and Industry, Tourism, and East African Cooperation (1999–2001), a post he held for the next three years during which he established a Tourist Trust Fund with the European Union, set up the Tourist Police and re-introduced the East Africa Safari Rallies.

 Biwott's promotion of Kenyan tourism met with some praise.
 He was variously described as "the hardest working minister of tourism Kenya has ever had" and as "the best minister of tourism in 25 years".

 In May 2001, (following a further reorganisation of Ministry responsibilities) Nicholas Biwott continued as the Minister of Trade and Industry and East African Tourism (2001–02).
-Over the next eighteen months he established the Small Medium Trade Trust Fund with the European Union, introduced an Intellectual Property bill which was passed as an Act, accomplished a free trade area with COMESA, established the Africa Trade Insurance Agency to cover foreign investments against political risk, and served as Chairman of the African Caribbean Pacific Group (ACP) at the World Trade Organization.
+Over the next eighteen months he established the Small Medium Trade Trust Fund with the European Union, introduced an Intellectual Property bill which was passed as an Act of Parliament, accomplished a free trade area with COMESA, established the Africa Trade Insurance Agency to cover foreign investments against political risk, and served as Chairman of the African Caribbean Pacific Group (ACP) at the World Trade Organization.
+The resulting Kenya's Industrial Property Act of 2001 provided the statutory framework for the protection of patents, industrial designs and utility models, and established the Kenya Industrial Property Institute to oversee registration, regulation and technology transfer.
+The legislation aligned Kenya’s industrial property regime with international standards, including the TRIPS Agreement, and was intended to support local innovation while regulating the acquisition and use of foreign technology.